TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 >
 > You should be able to change the capacity in the browser settings but of course, this would have to be done on every client device.

-### `clearHtmlCache()` - Clears the HTML previously saved to the browser localStorage
-### `restoreHtmlFromCache()` - Swaps the currently displayed HTML to the version last saved in the browser localStorage

-### `saveHtmlCache()` - Manually saves the currently displayed HTML to the browser localStorage

-> [!NOTE]
-> Browser local cache is generally limited to 10MB for the whole source domain.
-> Therefore, it is quite easy to exceed this - use with caution.

 ## Event Handling